 An Overview of Cost of Living in Franklin Park, PA

-If you're in pursuit of an economical living environment, Franklin Park may not fit the bill, as it ranks among the most expensive places to reside in the United States.
-Just a minority of regions exhibit a cost of living that is more than 20% higher than the national average, and, unfortunately, Franklin Park falls within this bracket.
+If you value affordability in your search for a new place to live, Franklin Park may not be the most suitable option, as it stands out as one of the priciest areas in the entire United States.
+Only a small fraction of regions have a cost of living that is more than 20% higher than the national average, and regrettably, Franklin Park falls into this category, which may not align with your desire for an affordable place to call home.

 Is Franklin Park Affordable?